-WEIGHT-CARRYING HITCH This consists of a hitch ball mounted to a step-bumper or draw bar, commonly used for trailering light and medium loads.
+WEIGHT-CARRYING HITCH This consists of a hitch ball mounted to a step-bumper or draw bar.
 Hitch balls are available in a range of sizes.
 Make sure that the diameter of your hitch ball matches your trailer coupler.
 Also check that the ball meets or exceeds the gross trailer weight rating.

-WEIGHT-DISTRIBUTING HITCH This is most often used for heavier trailering.
-This hitch type distributes the trailer load by using spring bars to shift some of the hitch weight forward onto the tow vehicle's front axle and rearward to the trailer's axles.
+WEIGHT-DISTRIBUTING HITCH This hitch type distributes the trailer tongue load by using spring bars to shift some of the hitch weight forward onto the tow vehicle's front axle and rearward to the trailer's axles.